-A key element forming part of the characteristic palette of local materials is red brick, which is used throughout Upham and Lower Upham on houses of a variety of ages, sometimes with grey or blue burnt headers for decoration.
+A key element forming part of the characteristic palette of local materials is red brick.
+This is used throughout the village on houses of a variety of ages, sometimes with grey or blue burnt headers for decoration.
 Lower Upham also has some good examples of plain red brick, late Victorian houses.

 Photo 29.
-Laurel Cottage, Upham Street in plain red brick
+Laurel Cottage, Upham Street in plain red brick.

-The earliest surviving cottages, usually from the seventeenth century, would have originally been timber framed, but have since been infilled with brick.
+The earliest surviving cottages, usually from the seventeenth century, would have originally been timber framed but have since been infilled with brick.